Upper School Athletics

 - concussion awareness

-Our athletics staff includes a strength and conditioning coordinator, and one full-time and two part-time athletic trainers, to support the health and wellness of Harker’s athletes.
+Our athletics staff includes one full-time athletic trainer, one part-time athletic trainer and a full-time strength and conditioning coordinator, to support the health and wellness of Harker’s athletes.

 While our success includes numerous league championships, record-setting performances and athletes continuing their competitive careers in college, it’s the daily successes of team improvements and personal bests that we celebrate the most.